briebug/ngrx-auto-entity/USAGE.md

 require a few minutes of your time, it's time to get down to business.
 The main use case for any action is to dispatch them.

-While dispatching actions is fairly strait forward and pretty standard, there are some very slight differences in how Auto-Entity actions are dispatched.
+While dispatching actions is fairly straightforward and pretty standard, there are some very slight differences in how Auto-Entity actions are dispatched.
 The most notable trait is the way the model is passed as an argument to the action.
 While possibly a little quirky, this is actually fundamental to how Auto-Entity is able to automatically